 Bariatric surgery is currently one of the best treatment options for severe obesity.
-As quoted by the National Institute of Health,
+The National Institute of Health says:

 “Weight loss surgery for the morbidly obese, when combined with behavior modification, is currently the most reliable and only choice for long term maintenance of excess weight loss.”